octocraft/sbpl/README.md

 wget https://raw.githubusercontent.com/octocraft/sbpl/master/sbpl.sh
 chmod u+x sbpl.sh
 ```

+If you dont want to include `sbpl` in your repo, have a look at the example section for a downloader script.

 ### Dependencies

 Though `sbpl` was developed with as little dependencies as possible, they cant be avoided. `sbpl` requires